Speed Up Zig-Zag: Speed Up Zig-Zag

 and therefore

 Therefore, if $t^*(x,+1)<\infty$ then the process has a positive probability to explode.
 The same situation is experienced in higher dimensions assuming that for all coordinates $i$, $\partial_i (U(x)-\log s(x))>0$ for all $x=(x_1,...,x_d)$ for which $x_i$ is positive and very large.
-This forces us to adopt assumption \ref{non.explo.condition:0}. \end{remark} We will, also, make the following assumption.
+Furthermore, as we will see in Proposition \ref{switch.before.boom:1}, assuming that Assumption \ref{non.explo.condition:0} holds, forces the SUZZ process to a.s.\ switch direction before it reaches the explosion time.
+This forces us to adopt Assumption \ref{non.explo.condition:0}. \end{remark}